Humpback Whale Briefly Swallows Kayaker off Chilean Patagonia

-A kayaker in Chile's Patagonia had a terrifying encounter with a humpback whale, which briefly swallowed him before releasing him unharmed.
-The incident was captured on video by the kayaker's father.
+A kayaker off the coast of Chilean Patagonia had a terrifying encounter with a humpback whale when he was briefly swallowed and then released unharmed.
+The incident, captured on video, quickly went viral.

-A humpback whale briefly swallowed a kayaker off Chile an Patagonia before quickly releasing him unharmed.
-The incident, caught on camera, quickly went viral.
+A humpback whale briefly swallowed a kayaker off the coast of Chile an Patagonia before releasing him unharmed.
+The incident, captured on camera, quickly went viral.
 Last Saturday, Adrián Simancas was kayaking with his father, Dell, in Bahía El Águila near the San Isidro Lighthouse in the Strait of Magellan when a humpback whale surfaced, engulfing Adrián and his yellow kayak for a few seconds before letting him go.

 United States Latest News, United States Headlines